Infinite utility: counterparts and ultimate locations: Incomparability vs locational order

+Our first reaction is perhaps that $w_1$ is better than $w_2$ since $w_1$ has more utility in every sufficiently large time interval.
+As appealing as this intuition may seem, it presumes a locational order.
+Once again, we must ask which locations should be referenced; in this case, what matters most is if they come in a particular order.

-The strongest principle developed by \cite{VK97} entails that $w_1$ is better than $w_2$ if the locations have what they refer to as an \emph{essential natural order}.
-In particular, they argue that worlds like $w_1$ are better than worlds like $w_2$ if the locations are points in time.
-But, like many others, they are unwilling to take points in time as the ultimate locations.
-For instance, \citet[19]{Bos11} points out that since people do not have a natural order, it is not clear that worlds like $w_1$ are morally better than worlds like $w_2$.
-This standpoint is further developed by \cite{Ask18}.
-She defends the view that people are ultimate locations and argues that worlds like $w_1$ and $w_2$ are incomparable---that is, that they cannot be strictly ranked, but are not equally good.
+Points in time have generally been considered to posses a natural order.
+So, with times as the locations, we can compare $w_1$ and $w_2$ using principles that are sensitivity to the order in which utilities appear.
+However, in the post-\cite{Cai95} era of infinite ethics, most authors deny that times are ultimate locations.
+There is a clear moral basis for taking people as the locations, but then there is no natural order.
+As \citet[19]{Bos11} points out, since people come in no particular order, it is unclear if worlds like $w_1$ and $w_2$ can be strictly ranked. \cite{Ask18} further develops this position.
+She defends the view that people are the ultimate locations and argues that worlds like $w_1$ and $w_2$ are incomparable (i.e., that they cannot be strictly ranked, but are not equally good).\footnote{For a lucid description of Askell's \citeyearpar{Ask18} argument, see \citet[1926-27]{Wil21}.}